 For many students, the thought of presenting their dissertation at an academic conference is something they see happening after they have completed everything, the signatures are dry, and they don’t have the pressures of their doctoral studies on their plate.
-Really, there are lot of benefits to presenting incomplete work at an academic conference.
-In this blog, we will go over some of the benefits of presenting your work before you may feel 100% ready.
+However, there are a lot of benefits to presenting an incomplete dissertation study at an academic conference.
+There is a great benefit to presenting a dissertation, yes, even incomplete research and an incomplete study.
+In this blog, we will go over some of the benefits of presenting a dissertation before you may feel 100% ready.

-These benefits include being forced to think through your dissertation study in a way that makes you able to communicate it, building confidence in communicating it, building your CV, getting feedback that can be used to improve your research, and even getting a head start on your final defense slide deck.
+So, let’s walk through the benefits of presenting research at a conference.
+These benefits include being forced to think through your dissertation study in a way that makes you able to communicate it, building confidence in communicating even an incomplete dissertation, building your CV, getting feedback that can be used to improve your research, and even getting a head start on your final defense slide deck.
 Oh yes, it also gives you a hard deadline (which many lacked in the dissertation stage).
-I’ll conclude the blog with timing your presentation just right, with presenting to the right audience, and with documenting your feedback.
+I’ll conclude the blog by discussing timing your presentation just right, presenting to the right audience, and documenting your feedback.

-1. It makes you think through and communicate your dissertation research.
+1. Presenting an incomplete study makes you think through and communicate how to present a dissertation.

 I don’t know that many people who just really love to stand up and present in front of large groups of people.
 And the few that I know that do enjoy this probably came to feel that way through practice.
 Practicing builds confidence.
 One part of being an expert in your chosen area of study is being able to communicate confidently with other academics.
 This confidence takes time for many people, so it is important to put yourself out there to learn your strengths and weaknesses in communication.

-3. You get feedback that could improve what you do next.
+3. You get feedback on your incomplete dissertation that could improve what you do next.

-There will likely be questions or comments after you talk.
-For most talks, there is a short presentation (often 10, 15, or 20 minutes) and then time for the audience.
+There will likely be questions or comments after your talk.
+For most talks, there is a short presentation (often 10, 15, or 20 minutes) and then time for the audience to give feedback on your dissertation.
 The audience will often provide comments and questions.
 This is a great way to have experts in your field share their ideas on your research.
 Keep in mind that even critiques of your research, while they might be hard to hear, are great opportunities for peer-review of your study.
-Approach this feedback with an open mind and it might give you direction for your next steps in the study.
+Approach this feedback with an open mind, and it might give you direction for your next steps in the study.

 4. You get to build your CV.

 Your CV documents your expertise as a researcher.
-It includes, your education, your work history, your publications, and also other forms of academic involvement, including academic presentations.
-Even if you are presenting incomplete dissertation, your presentation can go on your CV and it shows that you want to be an active academic that participates in the discipline.
+It includes your education, your work history, your publications, and also other forms of academic involvement, including academic presentations.
+Even if you are presenting an incomplete dissertation, your presentation can go on your CV, and it shows that you want to be an active academic that participates in the discipline.

 Some conferences also request your paper and/or presentation beforehand.
 This allows them to upload all the presentations to one computer for the conference, but sometimes these files are also provided to an expert panel so they can prepare comments or questions.
-This can be helpful if you are having a hard time getting motivated to move forward without other deadlines.
+This can be helpful if you are having difficulty getting motivated to move forward without other deadlines.